Guruvendra-27/CyberSecurity/Cybersecurity-Projects/02-Penetration-Testing/Email-Phishing-Analysis/Tools-and-resources/Readme.md

-# Tools and Resources List
+# Tools and Resources Directory

-Welcome to the **Tools and Resources List**.
+Welcome to the **Tools and Resources Directory**.
 This guide is here to help you find and use tools and resources for email security and analysis.
 It’s written with beginners in mind, so everything is explained in a simple and easy-to-follow way.

 ## What You'll Find Here

 This directory is divided into two main sections:

-1. **Tools List**: A collection of tools to help you analyze emails, detect threats, and protect against phishing and malware.
+1. **Tools Directory**: A collection of tools to help you analyze emails, detect threats, and protect against phishing and malware.
-2. **Resources List**: Helpful guides, training programs, and articles to improve your knowledge and skills in email security.
+2. **Resources Directory**: Helpful guides, training programs, and articles to improve your knowledge and skills in email security.

 ---

-## Tools List
+## Tools Directory

 The Tools Directory is organized into categories based on what the tools are used for.
 Each tool includes a short description, key features, how it can help you, and a link to try it out.

-### Tool List
+### Tool Categories

 - **Phishing Simulation Tools**: Use these to run phishing tests and train people to spot fake emails.
 - **Email Header Analysis Tools**: Tools to check email headers and understand how emails travel from sender to receiver.